-All was well in the realm until, one day, while attending a diplomatic meeting with potential allies from a far-off land, Idros and Elwil were forced to draw blade, when the lead envoy revealed his identity as Surtan, and his cohorts as lesser demons, having once more set foot on the mortal plane once more after eons banished to the Abyss.
+All was well in the realm until, one day, while attending a diplomatic meeting with potential allies on a neighboring continent, Idros and Elwil were forced to draw blade as the lead envoy revealed his identity as Surtan, and his cohorts as lesser demons, having once more set foot on the mortal plane after eons banished to the Abyss.

-Ultimately weakened in both mind and body from the strain of battle, Idros fell to Surtan's demonic charms, in spite of Elwil's best efforts, and thus Queen Nirnlothien was thus forced to draw blade against her husband, quickly realizing that ending her husband's mortal life would be the only way to save him.
+Ultimately weakened in both mind and body from the strain of battle, Idros fell to Surtan's demonic wiles in spite of his queen's best efforts.
+Queen Nirnlothien was thus forced to draw blade against her husband, quickly realizing that ending her husband's mortal life would be the only way to save him.
 Elwil then began calling on the Old Magicks of her ancestors to send Idros' soul beyond the Divine Gate, where neither she nor Surtan could easily reach.

-Her husband's fresh corpse behind her, and raw emotion fueling her, Elwil took up her husband's blade, and battled the demon lord, steadily beating Surtan back, and finally cleaving the demon lord's head from his shoulders in one final swing.
+As her husband's warm and dead body lay behind her, and raw emotion fueling her, Elwil took up Idros' blade, and began to steadily beat Surtan back, finally cleaving the demon lord's head from his shoulders in one final swing.
 The remaining demonic forces quickly scattered at the defeat of their leader.

 Over the years, as the legend of Idros and Elwil faded from memory, whispers began to subvert fact with fiction: In Dorthimlond it was said that Elwil slew Idros not out of mercy, but outright for her own gains.
 Across the sea, whispers abound that Idros' own volition, not Surtan's charms, drove him to make an attempt on his Queen's life.